unfoldingWord-dev/Resource-Container/docs/linking.rst

 - ``[Genesis](rc://en/ulb/gen/bundle/01/01)``

-.. note:: Linking to a :ref:`types-bundle` will only resolve down to the project level. e.g. the ``01/01`` will be ignored
+.. note:: Linking to a :ref:`types-bundle` will only resolve down to the project level.
-    and the entire project returned.
+    e.g. the ``01/01`` in ``rc://en/ulb/gen/bundle/01/01`` will be ignored and the entire project returned.
-    If you must link to a section within the project you will have to parse the content and manually resolve the rest of the link if the ``format`` supports references.
+    If you must link to a section within the project your application will have to parse the content and manually resolve the rest of the link if the ``format`` supports references.

     Formats that support references are: